What is Bullying?

 Bullying among young people is understood as repeated negative actions committed by one or more youth against another.

 The actions may be of a physical, verbal, emotional or sexual nature or may span a multitude of behaviours.
 These include teasing, name calling, taunting, threatening, exclusion, ostracism, extortion, harassment, manipulating friendships and physical violence.
 Implicit is the imbalance in real or perceived power between bully and victim.
-In addition, while boys typically engage in direct bullying methods, girls who bully are more apt to utilize these more subtle indirect strategies, such as spreading rumours and enforcing social isolation.

 Whether bullying is direct or indirect, the key component of bullying is that the physical or psychological intimidation occurs repeatedly over time to create an ongoing pattern of harassment and abuse.